junaidalam2/IMDbWebscraper/README.md

 - Python
   - libraries:
-    - request
+    - requests
     - beautifulsoup

 ## Installation
 Installation of Python is required.
-The application uses beautifulsoup and request libraries in Python.
+The application uses beautifulsoup and requests libraries in Python.
 Python operates on a standard IDE.

 ## Author